MPTV’S Tip$ for Tough Times

 But don’t expect them to become little adults weighed down by responsibilities.
 Allow them to talk and express their concerns.
 Reassure them that everyone in the family is working together to make things ok.
 Reassure them that you love them-- and that will never change.

 7. Count your blessings.

 Be grateful for your family and the things you have.

-If you have some TIP$ FOR TOUGH TIMES that you would like to share, please send them to MPTV’s Community Relations Manager at email@example.com.
+If you have some TIP$ FOR TOUGH TIMES that you would like to share, please send them to MPTV’s Marketing and Community Engagement Manager, Julie Hill Lehr at email@example.com.